dawidkaluza/world-cup-score-board/README.md

 - impl null checking in public methods
 - in tests, extract ScoreboardService and Scoreboard to class fields
 - remove parameterless constructors from ScoreboardService
+- review and refactor where needed
+- make all checked exceptions non-checked exceptions, extending from ScoreboardException class